Parametric decay of Alfv\'enic wave packets in nonperiodic low-beta plasmas: Simulation model

 is initialized inside the domain next to the left mask layer (i.e., $z\geq \delta_m$), where $\delta B_x=\delta B_y=\delta B$ and $B_0=1$.
 The wave $E$ field is self-consistently determined from the field equations.
 The wave envelope $\chi(z)$ consists of sine-square-shaped ramps on sides and a plateau in between, i.e.,

 where $z'=\delta_m+l_r+l_p$, and $l_r, l_p$ are the length of the ramp and plateau segment, respectively.
 The full packet size is $S_z=l_p+2l_r$.
+Notice that, despite the left-hand polarization, ion cyclotron resonance is not a concern here since $\omega_0/\Omega_{ci}\ll 1$.
+We have also run the simulation with right-hand polarization which gives very similar PDI dynamics.
 The plasma ions (protons) are sampled by 1000 macroparticles per cell.
 The initial density noise, $\delta\rho/\rho_0\sim 0.5\%$, is suitable for triggering the PDI over a reasonable time scale.
 We have confirmed very similar results using 64 particles per cell where the PDI develops slightly earlier due to larger initial noises.
-Electrons have the same initial temperature as ions and follow the adiabatic equation of state $T_e/n_e^{\Gamma-1}=\rm const$ where $\Gamma=5/3$.
+Electrons have the same initial temperature as ions and follow the adiabatic equation of state $T_e/n_e^{\gamma_e-1}=\rm const$ where $\gamma_e=5/3$.
+Therefore, the plasma beta is $\beta=\beta_i+\beta_e=2\beta_i$ where $\beta_i=\frac{n_iKT_i}{B_0^2/2\mu_0}=(\frac{v_i}{v_A})^2$ and $v_i=\sqrt{\frac{2KT_i}{m_i}}$ is the ion thermal speed.
+The comparable ion/electron temperatures may imply strong ion Landau damping.
+As we shall see, this kinetic effect mostly affects the nonlinear stage of PDI (i.e., when the sound wave grows to a high amplitude), leading to substantial ion heating.
+We have checked that the linear stage of PDI growth is well approximated by the fluid picture; the single-fluid MHD~\citep{derby1978modulational,goldstein1978instability} and two-fluid Hall MHD~\citep{hollweg1994beat} growth rates are also comparable due to the small $\omega_0/\Omega_{ci}$.